Eraszz/tecracer-blog-projects/api-gateway-swagger-ui/README.md

 ### Result

 Once Terraform has deployed the infrastructure, you should be able to visit the Swagger UI endpoint.
 Retrieve the URL for the Endpoint via the AWS Console or via the Terraform output.
 Make sure that the end of the URL looks like this `/v1/api-docs/`.
-The stage and the last / are espacially important!
+The stage and the last `/` are espacially important!
 The Swagger UI page should look like this.

 ![Architecture diagram](media/swagger-ui.png)

 ### Customization

 You can cusotmized the API Gateway as much as you want.
-Add additional resources, add or adjust the API models, add additional code to the Lambda request handlers, add a database to retrieve actual data or create and attach an API.
+Add additional resources, add or adjust the API models, add additional code to the Lambda request handlers, add a database to retrieve actual data.
 No matter what change you make to the API Gateway, due to the dynamic export, the Swagger UI should always be up to date.

 IMPORTANT: Do not forget to deploy your API changes to the stage.
 When using Terraform use the command `terraform apply -replace=aws_api_gateway_deployment.this` to make a new deployment.